Motion Pictures Which Feature Cable Cars

 Title screen of The Rock.
 Thanks to Steven Hill.
 Visit his Movie Title Screens Page.

 The only cable car in the movie is a fake one that explodes during a chase scene.
-I mention the movie because I remember walking to a doctor's appointment along Bush Street and seeing cable car tracks on Hyde Street.
-I had to stop and think for a moment because there haven't been tracks there for a long time.
-When I got closer, I saw that they were painted on the street.
+I mention the movie because I remember walking along Bush Street to a medical appointment and seeing cable car tracks on Hyde Street.
+I had to stop and think for a moment because there has never been a cable car line on that block of Hyde.
+I thought I must have been dreaming.
+When I got closer, I saw that the tracks were painted on the street.

 Released: 1996